Supported on: Android SDK 1.0.33+

 import ai.appdna.sdk.AppDNA

-import ai.appdna.sdk.paywall.PaywallContext
+import ai.appdna.sdk.paywalls.PaywallContext

 AppDNA.presentPaywall(